fpb/ajazz-ak820-pro/README.md

-# AJAZZ AK820 Pro reverse engineering
+# AJAZZ AK820PRO reverse engineering

-This is just a way to document my findings regarding the board of my AJAZZ AK820 Pro (BT/USB/2.4G 81 keys)
+This is just a way to document my findings regarding the board of my AJAZZ AK820PRO (BT/USB/2.4G 81 keys)

 ## TODO List - Perhaps some kind souls will add QMK support for it
 - [ ] map lcd module connections